¿Quién quiere ser millonario? (Spanish game show)

-¿Quién quiere ser millonario? is the Spanish version of the game show Who Wants to Be a Millionaire?
-It has aired on Telecinco (1999–2001), Antena 3 (2005–2009; 2020–2022) and laSexta (2012; 2024–present).
-It has been presented by Carlos Sobera (1999–2008), Antonio Garrido (2009), Nuria Roca (2012) and Juanra Bonet (2020–present).
+¿Quién quiere ser millonario? is the Spanish version of the quiz show Who Wants to Be a Millionaire?
+It has aired on Telecinco (1999–2001), Antena 3 (2005–2009; 2020–2022) and laSexta (2012; 2024–2025).
+It has been presented by Carlos Sobera (1999–2008), Antonio Garrido (2009), Nuria Roca (2012) and Juanra Bonet (2020–2025).

 Format

 Each contestant is asked 15 questions of increasing difficulty for increasing sums of money.
 Each question is multiple choice, with four options, and each must be answered correctly for the contestant to be asked the next one.
 The fifteen questions are divided into three blocks of five, ending with the jackpot.
 Advancing into the next block secures a sum of money.
 If a wrong answer is given, the contestant leaves with the last secured amount of money.

 The contestant has three "lifelines" (Comodines) that they can use once each in the game.
 "50:50" eliminates two wrong answers so that only the right answer and a random wrong answer remain, "Ask the Audience" (Preguntar al público) takes a survey of what the studio audience believes to be the answer, and "Phone a Friend" (Llamar a un amigo) allows the contestant to make a 30-second telephone call to ask a friend the question.